igor110055/TradingBot-Binance-Trading-Bot/README.md

 # binance bot
-Buy and Sell Cryptos Automaticaly.
+Buy and Sell Cryptos Automaticaly on Binance.

 # Features